 - many older PDF documents aren’t fully accessible to screen reader software

-- some images don't have descriptions of what the image shows
+- some links don't have alternative text descriptions

 - information about external links that open in a new window are not communicated to touch screen readers and may cause an unexpected change in context.